rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 ### Son of man

-The very same *Old Testament* prophecies in *Daniel 7* which help us to understand *Revelation 20*, is also the very same prophecy Christ himself fulfilled when assuming the title, *the Son of man*.
+The very same prophecy in *Daniel 7* which is key to understand *Revelation 20*, is also the very same prophecy Christ fulfilled when declaring that he is *the Son of man*.

 !!! quote "Daniel 7:13-14"
     I saw in the night visions, and, behold, one like the **Son of man** came with the clouds of heaven, and came to the Ancient of days, and they brought him near before him.
 And there was given him dominion, and glory, and a kingdom, that all people, nations, and languages, should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed.